 Equita is a member of the Civil Enforcement Association (CIVEA), which operates a formal complaints procedure.
 Should you not be happy with the response provided by Equita, please write to CIVEA.

-NB – Both associations will not deal with any complaints unless you have tried to resolve the complaint with Equita first.
+NB – CIVEA will not deal with any complaints unless you have tried to resolve the complaint with Equita first.